The Strangers – Chapter 3

-The Strangers – Chapter 3 is an upcoming American horror film serving as the fifth film in The Strangers film series, and the final installment of a new trilogy following Chapter 1 and Chapter 2.
-The film was directed by Renny Harlin, and stars Madelaine Petsch.
+The Strangers – Chapter 3 is a 2026 American horror film directed by Renny Harlin.
+It serves as the fifth film in The Strangers film series, and the final installment of a new trilogy following Chapter 1 (2024) and Chapter 2 (2025).
+The film stars Madelaine Petsch, Gabriel Basso, Ema Horvath, and Richard Brake, and follow Maya (Petsch) after she survives an attack by the strangers again as she tries to escape the town while seeking revenge against them.